tooltipdev/lexicon-to-zod/README.md

 ## Basic Usage

-Pass a full Lexicon JSON definition to the default export.
+### Parsing Full Lexicon Documents

+You can generate a map of Zod schemas for a full Lexicon document via the `lexiconToZod` method.

 ```
 import { lexiconToZod } from "lexicon-to-zod";